livingstonlarus/airg-langgraph/README.md

 ## Features

 - **Intelligent Document Customization**: Analyzes your existing resume and cover letter to make subtle, targeted improvements based on job descriptions
-- **No Placeholders Required**: Works with your actual resume and cover letter documents - no need to replace content with placeholders
 - **Preserves Document Structure**: Maintains your original document structure and formatting while making targeted content improvements
 - **Smart Section Analysis**: Identifies different sections of your documents (summary, experience, skills, etc.) and applies appropriate modifications
 - **Recruitment Agency Detection**: Automatically detects if the job is posted by a recruitment agency and adjusts cover letter accordingly